DonMartin76/k8s-workshop/02-simple-app/README.md

 ```
 ~/Projects/k8s-workshop$ kubectl get pods
 NAME                         READY     STATUS              RESTARTS   AGE
+notes-app-3457614599-0f2hh   0/1       ContainerCreating   0          6s
-notes-app-2134041113-h828f   0/1       ContainerCreating   0          6s
+notes-app-3457614599-wml41   0/1       ContainerCreating   0          6s
 ```

 You can see that Kubernetes has started creating the containers; it will automatically pull the images from Docker Hub.
-After a minute or so, you should have an instanc of the marvellous "Markdown Notes" application up and running on your cluster:
+After a minute or so, you should have two instances of the marvellous "Markdown Notes" application up and running on your cluster:

 ```
-~/Projects/k8s-workshop$ kubectl get pods
+~/Projects/k8s-workshop$ $ kubectl get pods -owide
-NAME                         READY     STATUS    RESTARTS   AGE
+NAME                         READY     STATUS    RESTARTS   AGE       IP           NODE
+notes-app-3457614599-0f2hh   1/1       Running   0          39s       10.244.1.5   k8s-agent-54c9989d-0
-notes-app-2134041113-h828f   1/1       Running   0          1m
+notes-app-3457614599-wml41   1/1       Running   0          39s       10.244.2.3   k8s-agent-54c9989d-1
 ```

+Note the usage of the additional parameter `-owide`; it adds some more information to the output ("wide" output), like the internal IP address of the pod, and on which agent the container runs.

 ## Accessing the pods